 Academic success is closely associated with regular class attendance and course participation.
 All successful students, whether on campus or online, are expected to be highly self-motivated.
-All students are required to participate in courses regularly and are obliged to participate in class activities and complete and submit assignments following their faculty's instructions.
-Students taking courses during compressed semester timeframes such as mini-mester, summer sessions, and 8-week courses should plan to spend significantly more time per week on the course.
+All students are required to participate in courses regularly and are obliged to participate in class activities and complete and submit assignments following their professors' instructions.
+Students taking courses during compressed semester time frames such as minimester, summer sessions, and mid-semester should plan to spend significantly more time per week on the course.
 Responsibility for work missed because of illness or school business is placed upon the student.
 Instructors are required to include in their syllabi the attendance policy for the courses(s) they teach.
 The college considers absences equal to or greater than 15% of the course's requirements to be excessive.
 In order for students to be counted as having attended a class before the census date, the following guidelines are to be used: